LKNSI/Chatsight-HAVOC/README.md

 # Chatsight-HAVOC
 Having-Alternative-Views-On-Content (HAVOC).
-A WIP dataset to test the performance of moderation models, using obsense, racially charged language.
+A WIP dataset to test the performance of moderation models, using obscene, racially charged language.

 <hr/>